PCC 10.4 Release Manual

 See an NDC on Every Prescription

-The NDC PCC eRx has been sending with prescriptions all along now appears plainly where you can see it.
+The NDC that PCC eRx sends with prescriptions now appears plainly where you can see it.

 The NDC appears on the preview that shows exactly what the pharmacy will receive when you send the prescription.